How to Install Snow Guards on a Metal Roof Properly

 Photo: ronstik / Adobe Stock

-While it may sound like an easy weekend project, choosing the right snow guards and installing them correctly actually requires some mathematical calculations regarding the vertical load and the vector, or “drag”, load of the snow blanket that is likely to accumulate during the winter months.
 While it is possible for homeowners to calculate the vector load on their own (multiply the vertical load by the sine of the roof angle), this type of math may be best left to a roofing professional who has experience determining the proper snow guards based on the snow load, vector load, and snow-melt phenomena.
+The cost to install snow guards is often worth it if you live in an area with heavy snowfall.

-If a significant amount of snow has accumulated on your roof and you have not yet installed snow guards, or even if you have and are concerned about a cave-in, you should contact a snow removal professional near you to take care of it.
+If a significant amount of snow has accumulated on your roof and you have not yet installed snow guards, or even if you have and are concerned about a cave-in, you should contact a roofing professional near you to take care of it.
 While it is possible to walk on a metal roof and remove the snow yourself, it is better to let a qualified professional take care of it.
 It is well worth the roof snow removal cost to keep you and your home safe.

 Frequently Asked Questions